1968 United States presidential election in Virginia: Analysis

 Virginia was won by Republican nominee and former Vice President Richard Nixon of California with 43.41 percent of the vote, against incumbent Vice President Hubert Humphrey of Minnesota with 32.53 percent and former Alabama Governor George Wallace who gained 23.55 percent.
 Nixon also won the national election with 43.42 percent of the vote.
 Regardless, all candidates had strong regional support in the state; Nixon's votes came mostly from Northern Virginia and the Appalachian Mountain areas, while Humphrey's votes were mainly from the Tidewater region and unionized coal counties in Southwest Virginia, which had both benefited from increased voter registration under the Voting Rights Act and been centres of opposition to the Byrd Organization in previous generations.
 Wallace received his core support in the Southern Virginia counties, where the core of Byrd machine power had been located.

 As of the 2024 presidential election, this is the last occasion when Powhatan County voted for a Democratic presidential candidate.
 It is also the last occasion when Lunenburg County, Mecklenburg County and Pittsylvania County have not voted for the Republican nominee.
 Essex County would not vote Democratic again until 1996, and James City County would not vote Democratic again until 2020.

 Nixon's victory was the first of ten consecutive Republican victories in the state, as Virginia would not vote for a Democratic candidate again until Barack Obama in 2008.
-Since 2008, Virginia has consistently voted for the Democratic presidential candidate.
+Since 2008, Virginia has always voted for the Democratic presidential candidate.